nopnop2002/esp-idf-ds3231/README.md

 # Set Clock Mode

 This mode set RTC initial value using NTP time Server.
-you have to set these config value using menuconfig.
+You have to set these config value using menuconfig.

 ![config-ds3231-1](https://user-images.githubusercontent.com/6020549/59557293-346e5300-9011-11e9-9106-6256bd5c8a7e.jpg)